masosar/amTest-HP/README.md

 -  Had I had more time, I would have fixed the insertion of the data to include in the 'Students' and 'Staff' endpoint and not only in the 'Characters' one.
 -  Small details in the Mobile styles
 -  Mostly the Redux capabilities.
-This is my main regret.
+This is my main regret. -- UPDATE -- Since the official delivery of the app, I kept working on it and now is functioning the Redux store to add favorites using a slice method in the action in order to only have a maximum of 5 items.

 ## Describing any Pain Point or Bug and its solution.